whizchua1/ansible/ansible-master/README.md

-# Udemy Ansible Assignment

-This is a solution for the Ansible Assignment on Udemy https://www.udemy.com/learn-ansible-advanced

-This assignment tests the students knowledge on deploying a distributed web application on cloud using fully automated Ansible playbooks.
-The solution is shared to the instructor and student community using github repository and feedback will be given.

-**A full video demonstration of the solution is under development.
-Will update once ready.**

-## Solution
-Below is my solution to the problem.

 ### Infrastructure

 I chose Google Cloud Platform as I found it easiest to get started.
 I created a temporary account to get a $300 credit and utilized it as development environment.